There are three different types of contacts in procurement management. These are:

 - HR Cost – Since the Electrical Layout & Design are not available, the Contractor would not be able to estimate how much Labor units (duration & effort) would be required to complete the work.
 The Contractor can, however, estimate the Labor Rate per Day (or any other unit of time e.g. hour or week).

 - Material Cost – Again the Contractor would not be able to estimate the quantity of wire that would be required to complete the work.
 The Contractor can, however, estimate the Rate per Meter (or any other unit of quantity e.g. Kg) for different types of wires required.

 In addition, let us assume that Market (Economic) Conditions are constantly changing.
 There is a constant fluctuation of Labor Rates and Wire Rates in the market.
-In these conditions, the Contractor cannot reasonably estimate a Fixed Rates.
+If such conditions persist then the Contractor cannot reasonably estimate Fixed Rates.

 In this Scenario, the Contractor would propose (since Labor Rate & wire Rate cannot be fairly estimated) that the Actual Costs incurred by her/him should be Reimbursed.
 In addition, the Contractor, would ask for a Suitable Fee for the services that she/he would render to complete the work.

 This proposal (once finalized and accepted by us) would become part the Contract.
 Neither the Rates nor the Quantity would be Fixed for the duration of the Contract.
 Instead, we will have to Reimburse all legitimate Costs and give a (Agreed upon) Suitable Fee to the Contractor.

 Procurement Management is considered to be a difficult aspect of project management but I think it is an easy topic as purchasing is part of our day to day life.
 No human being can live without purchasing something or the other.

 Which contract type have you seen in your organization?
 Which type is best suited for your organization and why?